powerd6-old/decision-records/records/0004-technology-and-stack.md

 ## Decision

-- Use JSON-schema for modelling objects
+- Use Protocol Buffer for modelling objects
+  - Optionally export the protobuf objects to JSON-schema if more convenient
-- Use JSON for the content creation
+- Use JSON for the content creation (data)
+  - Leverage markdown for text-processing inside the content data.
 - Use Typescript for behaviour and tooling
 - Consider using "code-generation" tools to create language-specific implementations if necessary.

 ## Consequences

 - A template for typescript projects should be created, with all relevant tooling and standards integrated on them.
-- Work on modelling objects and creating content will have to use JSON in the future.
+- Work on modelling objects with Protocol Buffers
+- Creating content will have to use JSON and markdown, with a strict model.